This week saw our webinar for PR freelancers on IR35, featuring the input of two experts, one in tax and the other in employment law.

 Dawn Foden-Smith (contact details below) is herself a freelance tax advisor and a former HMRC inspector and Lucy Flynn is an employment law specialist with solicitors Bexley Beaumont

-Over the course of an hour we dived deep into the tax implications of the forthcoming changes to IR35 for both PR freelancers and their clients and considered in detail the employment law aspects for both sole trader freelancers and those who have limited companies.
+Over the course of an hour we dived deep into the tax implications of the forthcoming changes to IR35 for both Freelance PR professionals and their clients and considered in detail the employment law aspects for both sole trader freelancers and those who have limited companies.

 We remain of the view expressed in our article for the CIPR’s influence online magazine in an article about PR freelancing and IR35 that the so-called CEST tests set out by HMRC are very badly designed and the nature of PR freelancing does not fit into many of the tests, creating many grey areas and we that fear a lot of clients will conclude wrongly that they are affected.